Program Policies & Handbook

 CWD Important Policies & Handbook

-Career Training Admissions Standards (Adult Learner Handbook page 17-19)
+Career Training Admissions Standards

 Standard Admissions

 Admissions requirements for each program are stated on each program’s webpage.
 They may include a TABE Reading and Math assessment as well as additional documentation, such as a high school diploma or equivalency.
 All applicants must complete each step of the admissions process prior to acceptance into a program.
-Applicants who have successfully completed all admission requirements and made final payment will be admitted on a space-available basis.
+Applicants who have successfully completed all admission requirements and made final payment will be enrolled on a space-available basis.

 Provisional Admissions